LaylinesSteve/instaslider/README.md

 <h1>jQuery InstaSlider</h1>
-A lightweight <em>(just 2kb when minified!)</em> jQuery image slider / carousel plugin that populates content from an Instagram hashtag.
+A lightweight <em>(just 2kb when minified!)</em> jQuery image slider / carousel plugin that populates content from an Instagram hashtag or username.
 <pre>
     .__                 __           _________.__  .__    .___
     |__| ____   _______/  |______   /   _____/|  | |__| __| _/___________